Luscious & glossy vegan chocolate ganache can be yours in 5 minutes and 4 ingredients with this foolproof formula.

 Made with loads of dark chocolate emulsified into enough liquid to make it creamy, ganache can be poured over cakes, piped or swirled over cupcakes or brownies, chilled and rolled into truffles, or simply eaten by the spoonful for those of us with no shame.

-Ganache is traditionally made with heavy cream, but for this easy vegan ganache, full-fat coconut milk stands in seamlessly.
+Ganache is traditionally made with heavy cream (or creme fraiche ganache!), but for this easy vegan ganache, full-fat coconut milk stands in seamlessly.
 This ganache doesn't taste at all like coconut, but the subtle floral flavor of the coconut milk enhances the fruity notes in the chocolate.
 Plus it's dairy-free for those of us with sensitivities.

 I add a splash of vanilla extract and a pinch of salt to up the flavors.
 And sometimes I add a slug of liqueur such as dark rum or GF whiskey if I'm feeling saucy.